joehahn/cat-chase-grasshopper/README.md

 to move an agent (the cat) towards the a moving target (the grasshopper).
 The goal is to write self-learning code to turn the dials so that the agent-target separation stays minimized, without knowing in advance how the agent will respond to twists of the dials.
-Solution: use Q-learning to teach a neural network how to turn the dials so that the cat chases the grasshopper as closely as possible.
+Solution: use Q-learning to train the neural network to turn the dials so that the cat chases the grasshopper as closely as possible.

 ### Setup: